klane/databall/docs/_pages/parameter-tuning.md

 # Logistic Regression

-The plots below show `LogisticRegression` model performance using different combinations of three parameters: `penalty` (type of norm), `class_weight` (where "balanced" indicates weights are inversely proportional to class frequencies and the default is one), and `dual` (flag to use the dual formulation).
+The plots below show `LogisticRegression` model performance using different combinations of three parameters: `penalty` (type of norm), `class_weight` (where "balanced" indicates weights are inversely proportional to class frequencies and the default is one), and `dual` (flag to use the dual formulation, which changes the equation being optimized).
 For each combination, models were trained with different `C` values, which controls the inverse of the regularization strength.

 All models have similar accuracy, ROC area, and precision/recall area up to a `C` value of about 10, at which point the models using the dual formulation have degraded performance.
 Setting `class_weight` to "balanced" raises model precision slightly in most cases, but dramatically reduces recall.
 None of the models perform noticeably better than the default `LogisticRegression` model.